 For each exam, grading is normalized to the highest score in the class.
-Given the uncertainty of things right now, I will use the average of your two highest exams to replace your lowest exam grade.
+No quizzes or exams will be 'dropped', so every one of them will count toward your final grade.
 For final grades, 60-70% will be a D, 70-80% will be a C, 80-90% will be a B and 90-100% will be an A. You are not competing with your fellow students ... it is you against the material.
 There is no shortage of high grades for those who do well.
 It is my hope that everyone will study hard enough to demonstrate sufficient knowledge of Virology to earn an A or B. If you have concern about your grade or performance on an exam you must address this with me within one week of the exam, no exceptions.
 DO WORK THAT YOU WILL BE PROUD OF AND STAND BY YOUR PERFORMANCE.